-Peter's food was everything he'd hoped, and Neal's sandwich was fresh and surprisingly good.
+Peter's food was everything he'd hoped for, and Neal's omelet was hot and surprisingly good.
 They had pie afterward.
 Neal's slice of blackberry brought back memories of his childhood, and how many times he'd wished his Dad had been around while he was growing up.

 "You're not going to finish that?"
 Peter asked.

 "What?"
 Neal looked down at his plate.
 "No. I'm done."